Cyborgscode/Personal-Voice-Assistent/README.md

 dnf install pva-base pva-vosk-model-de-small
 ```

-for german speaking persons: that's it.
+for german speaking people: that's it.
-All non german users need to a) install a different language model b) translate the configs to theire language first, otherwise it won't work.
+All non german users need to:
+1. Install a different language model
+2. Translate the configs to their language first, otherwise it won't work.

 Manual installation via Github: